 Before I get into the polar bear details, I should mention the two immutable features of an Arctic winter:

 It’s cold.
 Average January to February winter temperatures in the Arctic above 800N latitude are about -300C – which means it occasionally gets colder than that.
 As I sit writing this on January 6, 2012, it is -180C at Alert, Canada, the world’s northern-most weather station.
 You can find the current temperatures around the Arctic (whatever day you’re reading this) at this fantastic interactive Athropolis weather map.

 It’s dark.
 Most people are aware that it’s cold during an Arctic winter but often forget about the fact that at 800N and above, the sun does not rise above the horizon from the middle of October until the end of February, which means dusk-like conditions are the most “daylight” that exists for more than four months.
 Depending on where a polar bear is spending the winter (north or south of 800), the number of sunless days will vary.
 For example, locations just north of the Arctic Circle (the point above which this phenomenon occurs), such as Murmansk in Russia, have a relatively short “winter’s night” of only one month (see Fig. 3 below, modified from this poster).

-The geographic position of Behouden Huys meant it had about two months of darkness, from early November through mid-February.
+The geographic position of Behouden Huys meant it had about three months of darkness, from early November through early February.
 The insight into polar bear winter activities comes from the marked lull in polar bear sightings and attacks experienced by Barents and his crew during this period.

 As De Veer tells it (p.
 121):